Class A Wild Trout Waters: Description and distribution

 The official definition of Class A Wild Trout Waters is "streams that support a population of naturally produced trout of sufficient size and abundance to support a long-term and rewarding sport fishery".

 Class A Wild Trout Waters are the "best of the best" streams for trout fishing in Pennsylvania.
 They are distributed widely across the state.
 However, most are found in north-central and Northeastern Pennsylvania, while very few are in the western third of the state.
-Some Class A Wild Trout Waters are located in The Poconos or the Lehigh Valley.
+Some Class A Wild Trout Waters are located in the Pocono Mountains or the Lehigh Valley in eastern Pennsylvania.
 As of 2009, 49 of the state's 67 counties contain at least one Class A Wild Trout stream.
 However, in that year, only nine counties contained at least 30 mi of Class A Wild Trout Waters.

 Class A Wild Trout Waters are virtually never stocked with trout since they are managed solely for the propagation of wild trout.
 However, most current Class A Wild Trout streams were historically stocked with trout prior to the introduction of the Pennsylvania Fish and Boat Commission's classification system.
 They may also be tributaries of streams that are stocked with trout.

 In 2014, there were 274 Class A Wild Trout Waters for brook trout, comprising 743.6 mi of streams.
 There were 163 such stream segments for brown trout, making up a total of 507.3 mi of streams, and 62 Class A Wild Trout Waters for both brook trout and brown trout, totaling 211.0 mi.
 There were only 11 Class A Wild Trout Waters for rainbow trout, making up 28.7 mi of streams.